chemidy/api-development-go/README.md

 * [OpenAPI VSCode](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) : OpenAPI extension for Visual Studio Code.

 * [PlantUML](https://plantuml.com/fr/) : Generate UseCase, Sequence Diagram.

+## APIs traces/metrics

+* [OpenTelemetry](https://opentelemetry.io/) : OpenTelemetry provides a single set of APIs, libraries, agents, and collector services to capture distributed traces and metrics from your application.

+* [OpenCensus](https://opencensus.io/) : OpenCensus is a set of libraries for various languages that allow you to collect application metrics and distributed traces.
+OpenCensus and OpenTracing have merged to form OpenTelemetry, which serves as the next major version of OpenCensus and OpenTracing.

+* [Jaeger](https://www.jaegertracing.io/) : Jaeger: open source, end-to-end distributed tracing.

 ## Go Frameworks / Kits / Resources :